1414C/jiffy/README.md

 1. Consider simply enforcing the use of ID & Href in the model definition as explicitly named fields.
 2. Ensure that rune and byte types are fully accounted for
 3. Consider relationship modeling in terms of end-point URL specification and response body
+4. Update ReadModel to accept new model format

 ## Features